susanpallmann/witches-and-wagers/README.md

   * Changed actor score update function back to on from once (realized this was necessary).
   * Added functionality for card animation to update the actor's score.
   * Somehow accidentally created recursion that's breaking everything and crashing the browser.
   * Fixed the recursion issue.
-Firebase is pissed.
+Cards now update actor scores in the database.

 - [X] 08/31/21: